Lancetnik/Propan/docs/docs/en/7_alternatives.md

 # Alternative Frameworks

 **Propan** is a pretty young framework.
-It has a lot of features, but you should know about able alternatives.
+It has a lot of features, but you should know about possible alternatives.
-Something of them are focused on other aspects of microservices development, so you can find other features in them, that can be helpfull in your case.
+Some of them are focused on other aspects of microservices development, so you can find other features in them that can be helpful in your case.

 ## [Minos](https://github.com/minos-framework/minos-python){.external-link target="_blank"}